panedrone/sdm_demo_todolist_flask_sqlalchemy/README.md

-# sdm_demo_todolist_flask_sqlalchemy
+# sdm_todolist_flask_sqlalchemy

 A project demonstrating how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Python/Flask/Flask-SQLAlchemy.

-Front-end is written in Vue.js, SQLite3 is used as a database.
+Front-end is written in Vue.js 2.7.
+SQLite3 is used as a database.

 ![demo-go.png](demo-go.png)